nihlton/mason/README.md

 Obviously, this isn't the first masonry layout component for react.

   * Uses standard media queries to set column counts.  *Media queries are parsed and intepreted by the browser, not the component*.
-  * Unopinionated about whats inside.
-Minimal styling applied to top level children.  see notes.
+  * Unopinionated about whats inside, with no modifications to your elements.
+No event handlers bound, no styles applied.
   * Simple layout logic.
 Items are rendered by the browser in a standard inline-block flow, then the component repositions the elements vertically to consume white space between column neighbors.

 live demo: https://nihlton.github.io/mason/